ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 This option allows an existing DIRECTORY object to be replaced when a new DIRECTORY object is created with the same name.
 Note that the actual directory in the file system is not deleted.

+*IF NOT EXISTS*

+If the IF NOT EXISTS clause is used, the DIRECTORY object will be created only if there is no existing DIRECTORY object with the same name.
+If a DIRECTORY object with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing DIRECTORY object will remain unaffected.

 *directory_name*

 This is used to specify the name of the database object representing the directory.
 Refer to   "[Rules for Object Names](#object_name)" for more information on specifying names